dkorotkov444/meet/README.md

 *Then* a shortcut icon for the event app is successfully created on the device's home screen

-### Feature 6 â€” Display Charts Visualizing Event Details
+### Feature 6.
+Display Charts Visualizing Event Details

-#### Scenario 1 â€” Show a chart with the number of upcoming events in each city.
+#### Scenario 1.
+Show a chart with the number of upcoming events in each city.

 *Given* the event data contains upcoming events across multiple cities